ue-code/audiotext/README.md

 ----

-# Text-to-Speech Conversion Application
+# audiotext
+Metin-Ses Dönüştürme Uygulaması / Creating a Sound Model Using Python

-Creating a Sound Model Using Python
+# Creating a Sound Model Using Python
 This project is a Python application that converts text from Word documents into audio files.
 It uses Facebook's Turkish language model (facebook/mms-tts-tur) to vocalize texts with a natural tone.

 ## Features